Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering

 \subsubsection{FMI}

-FMI\citep{schutze2008introduction} is a measure of the similarity between a clustering result and the true class labels.
-It is defined as the geometric mean of the precision and recall between the clustering result and the true class labels.
+FMI is a measure of the similarity between a clustering result and the real class labels\citep{fowlkes1983method}.
+It is defined as the geometric mean value of the precision and recall between the clustering result and the real class labels.

 The FMI is calculated as: